-NOTE: To view the Firmware Update screen with Internet Explorer[®], use version 10 or higher, with compatibility view turned off.
+Note: To view the Firmware Update screen with Internet Explorer[®], use version 10 or higher, with compatibility view turned off.
 The Firmware Update screen is not compatible with the Edge[®] browser.

 Follow these steps to update the firmware.
-(See also "Update the UPS firmware from a USB drive (AP9641 only)" and "Using FTP to update the UPS firmware" for alternative ways).
+(See also "Update the UPS firmware from a USB drive (AP9631 or AP9635 only)" and "Using FTP to update the UPS firmware" for alternative ways).